tatecksi/SentinelPlaybooks/Sentinel_Incident_Assignment_Shifts_V2/readme.md

 ### 1. User account or Service Principal or Managed Identity with Azure Sentinel Responder role
 - Create or use an existing user account/ Service Principal/ Managed Identity with Azure Sentinel Responder role.

-- This will be used in Azure Sentinel connectors (Incident Trigger, Update incident & Add comment to incident).
+- This will be used in Azure Sentinel connectors (Incident Trigger, Update incident & Add comment to incident) and a HTTP connector.
+-
+- This example will walk you through using System Managed Identity for the above connector.

 ### 2. Setup Shifts schedule